 Submitting client details

-Judicial authorities and intelligence and security services may request information about one of your clients.
-You may also receive a request for the wiretapping of telephone communications for criminal investigations.
-This request is made by the public prosecutor or head of the General Intelligence and Security Service (AIVD).
+A number of government organisations such as judicial authorities, and intelligence and security services may request information about one of your clients.
+You may also receive a request for the wiretapping and handing over of telephone communications for criminal investigations.
+Your network or services have to be available for this.

-Providers of public telecommunications networks or telecommunications services in the Netherlands may not delay or block competitive telephone or internet services and applications, such as Skype, Whatsapp or Viber.
-They are not allowed to charge extra money for these services and applications either.
+As a provider of public telecommunications networks or telecommunications services in the Netherlands you may not delay or block competitive telephone or internet services and applications.
+You are also not allowed to charge extra money for these services and applications.
 This is called net neutrality.